DmitriiK/pdf-summary/prompt.md

 - Persist the results of that process with attributes: file_name, upload_date, summary

 ## Web page to display the results
-The upper part of that page is a list of files with file names and upload dates.
+The upper part of that page is a list of files with file names and upload and processing dates.
 The bottom part is the summary for the file that has been selected in the grid in the upper part.
+Highlight file name in the grid as link, each time user clicks it the bottom part should display summary in scrollable text-box

 # Non-functional requirements
 - Use only HTML, CSS, and JavaScript for the front-end